Skip to content

 He/Him/His

-John R. Decker is an historian at Pratt Institute in Brooklyn and specializes in the study of visual and material cultures.
-His research interests include the use of images and objects as technologies of self-fashioning (individual and collective) and the role of visual and material cultures in asserting, mediating, and sustaining claims about “truth” and “reality” in various socio-political contexts.
-He is also interested in the ways that data analysis, data visualization, and data-driven story telling can help make writing about and explaining complex socio-cultural phenomena more legible and accessible for non-specialist audiences.
+John R. Decker is an historian with a background in cultural heritage and a specialist in data analytics and visualization.
+His research topics include the use of images and objects as tools of self-fashioning (individual and collective) and the role of visual and material cultures–including social media and the Internet–in asserting, mediating, and sustaining claims about “truth” and “reality” in various socio-political contexts.
+He is deeply interested in the ways that data analysis, data visualization, and data-driven storytelling can help make complex issues more accessible for a variety of audiences.
+Making data and stories accessible is more than just creating understandable graphs and adopting a clear writing style.
+Paying close attention to how people interact with text and data is also important.

 PhD — University of California, Santa Barbara